rodd-oss/rodengine/docs/new_requirments/db/test_plans/db_test_plan_rp_2.md

 ## Overview

 Tests for exposing POST /rpc endpoint that dispatches to registered handlers in the relational in-memory database for online games.
+RPC complements the primary REST API for schema and data operations as specified in TRD.

 ## 1. Basic Functionality Tests